vdbrink/vdbrink.github.io/zigbee/zigbee_chair_occupancy_sensor.md

 A contact sensor is a boolean sensor, the circuit can be opened or closed.\
 That's also exact what the car seat pressure sensor returns.

-The only this that has to be done is connecting the pressure sensor wires to the (reed) contacts of the contact sensor.
+The thing that has to be done is connecting the pressure sensor wires to the (reed) contacts of the contact sensor.

 First open the contact sensor.
 ![opened_contact_sensor.jpg](images_chair/opened_contact_sensor.jpg)